From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 You pay 250 mxn to see the 3 cenotes, including the use of the bike, or a ride on the horse chariot, life jacket, which is mandatory for safety reasons and you can include a local lunch for an extra 100 MXN (I didn’t try it so I am not sure about the quality of the food, but I am sure it’s quite basic)

-I chose to ride a bike and got to the 2nd cenote first where I was on my own with the other 4 people only.
+I chose to ride a bike and got to the 2nd cenote first, where I was on my own with the other 4 people only.

 You should then move on to the first cenote and lastly to the third because it’s on the way back as you ride on a circuit.

-But since they are only 50 mt apart you can choose depending on how busy they are.
+But since they are only 50 mt apart, you can choose depending on how busy they are.

-The first cenote was in fact overcrowded so I decided to just take a couple of shots and leave.
+The first cenote was, in fact, overcrowded, so I decided to just take a couple of shots and leave.

 I can’t enjoy a cenote when there are too many people.
 It takes away the magic.

-Here below some pics.
+Below are some pics.

-Here below I am including some pictures and a brief description of each of them.
+Below I am including some pictures and a brief description of each of them.

 10. Cenote Cascabel (Santa Barbara cenotes)

-Cenote Cascabel is the #1 on your itinerary, but as I said you can actually do what you want if you are on your own.
+Cenote Cascabel is the #1 on your itinerary, but as I said, you can actually do what you want if you are on your own.

 The cenote is very large and quite deep in certain areas.
-That is why they made the life jacket mandatory and included in the entrance fees.
+That is why they made the life jacket mandatory and included it in the entrance fees.

 No jumps allowed.